dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 filters are "digitally removed" by drawing the pixels as sharp little rectangles on modern flat screens, the art looks bland, sterile, and loses its "analog magic".
-That's the main reason behind enabling the CRT emulation by default, to give people a chance to see the art of DOS games in their full glory as the developers intended.
+That's the main reason behind enabling the CRT emulation by default; to give people a chance to see the art of DOS games in their full glory as the developers intended.

 The remarkable thing about the feature is that it's "zero config"---it